What are flavonoids?

 Apigenin (found in parsley, celery, and chamomile, as well) is a flavone that holds anti-anxiety and anti-inflammatory properties.

 Meanwhile, Luteolin (another flavone) has been investigated by scientists for its anti-cancer properties.
 (Plants that are rich in luteolin have been used for many years in Chinese traditional medicine to help with treating hypertension, inflammatory disorders, and cancer.)

 Concerning the previously mentioned "hemp-specific" flavonoids, Cannaflavin A also displays strong anti-inflammatory properties.

 THE ENTOURAGE EFFECT

 While flavonoids are non-intoxicating, they are believed to play a role in what's known as the entourage effect—widely celebrated by connoisseurs of full spectrum products.
-So while the more obvious effects of flavones and flavonols may be hard to determine precisely, they most likely augment (and possibly even boost) the benefits we enjoy from certain hemp-based products.
+So while the more obvious effects of flavones and flavonols may be hard to determine precisely, they most likely augment (and possibly even boost) the health benefits we enjoy from certain hemp-based products.